vitei/Usagi/README.md

 1. Follow the instructions in that projects README.md

+1. **IMPORTANT** The build presently has a dependency problem with model skeletons.
+After building delete "_romfiles/win/Entities" and build again, otherwise objects will be missing from the scene.

 The engine has been updated to Vulkan, if you have issues you can follow the instructions in [graphics](https://github.com/vitei/Usagi/wiki/Graphics) to revert to the legacy OpenGL support.

 Current Version 0.15